 Traces the political and social origins of the Third International which arose during the First World War in reaction to the labor and socialist parties of the Second International ’s…

-This wartime snapshot photograph of Winston Churchill and General Bernard Law Montgomery is signed by both in ink on the image.
-The photograph was taken during Churchill’s second visit to…
+Wartime snapshot photograph of Winston Churchill and General Bernard Law Montgomery signed by both in ink on the image.
+The photograph was taken during Churchill’s second visit to the Normandy…